morko/haxroomie/README.md

 [Options in the haxroomie config](https://github.com/morko/haxroomie/wiki/Options-in-the-haxroomie-config) for information about each option.

-Here is an example of a config that starts one private room.
+Here is a simple example of a config that starts one private room.

 ```js
 let config = {